codatio/codat-docs/docs/accounting-api/guides/bill-pay/use-bill-pay-demo-app.md

 - Check your payment was reconciled as expected in your sandbox QuickBooks Online company
 - Review the push history in the Codat Portal

-To understand the underlying API requests that the app makes to Codat, review the "API requests" sections.
+To understand the underlying API requests that the app makes to Codat, review the "API" sections.
 These also highlight additional functionality that you might include in your own bill pay solution.

 ### Authorize access to accounting data in QuickBooks